johannschopplich/apiful/docs/extensions/openapi.md

 ## OpenAPI Path Parameters

 OpenAPI can define path parameters on given endpoints.
 They are typically declared as `/foo/{id}`.
-Unfortunately, the endpoint type is not defined as `/foo/10`.
+Unfortunately, the endpoint type isn't defined as `/foo/10`.
 Thus, using the latter as the path will break type inference.

 Instead, use the property `path` to pass an object of the parameters.
 You can then use the declared path for type inference, and the type checker will ensure you provide all required path parameters.
 The parameters will be interpolated into the path before the request is made.